drhsqlite/fossil-mirror/www/gitusers.md

 ## Sync Is All-Or-Nothing

 Fossil does not support the concept of syncing, pushing, or pulling individual branches.
-When you sync/push/pull in Fossil, you sync/push/pull everything stored as artifacts in its hash tree: branches, tags, wiki articles, tickets, forum posts, technotes… [Almost everything][bu].
+When you sync/push/pull in Fossil, it processes all artifacts in its hash tree: branches, tags, wiki articles, tickets, forum posts, technotes… This is [not quite “everything,” full stop][bu], but it’s close.

 Furthermore, branch *names* sync automatically in Fossil, not just the content of those branches.
-This means this common Git command:
+That means this common Git command:

         git push origin master